Signs and Symptoms

 Pear-shaped Nose

 A pear-shaped nose is an abnormal nasal structure.
-This shape can be caused by a rare autosomal syndrome caused by mutations in the Trichorhinophalangeal Syndrome Type I gene.
+This shape can be caused by a rare autosomal syndrome caused by mutations in the Trichorhinophalangeal Syndrome Type I gene, but other syndromes and/or conditions should be considered.
 It is a distinctive change in facial appearance.
+Symptoms may affect multiple parts of the body.
+Understanding which part […]

 Read more